edsonaf/saint-software/README.md

 # saint-software

-portal containing all saint software
+library containing all saint software and others found across the internet

 todo: create own logo or figure out how to give credits to current saint logo